The deadline for Proposals has expired.

 - Interaction and integration of different tools

-Please indicate your preference for a presentation lasting up to 70 minutes or for a short session of up to 40 minutes.
+Please indicate your preference for a regular presentation lasting up to 40 minutes or for a long session of up to 70 minutes.
 Tutorials have been scheduled for full days (6-7 hours).
 Please send a target-group-specific abstract (400–700 characters) of your proposed presentation.
 Supplementary materials (long abstracts, slides, Proposals, etc.) are also welcome.

-The deadline for submissions is , .
-The complete schedule will be available online end of May.
+The deadline for submissions is .
+The complete schedule will be available online at the beginning of May.

-Conference board members are: Mikio Braun (Zalando), Klaas Bollhöfer (The unbelievable Machine Company), Bernd Fondermann (brainlounge), Lars George (OpenCore), Uwe Haneke (Hochschule Karlsruhe), Alexander Neumann (heise Developer, responsible), and René Schönfeldt (dpunkt.verlag, responsible).
+Conference board members are: Mikio Braun (Zalando), Bernd Fondermann (brainlounge), Lars George (OpenCore), Uwe Haneke (Hochschule Karlsruhe), Alexander Neumann (heise Developer, responsible), and René Schönfeldt (dpunkt.verlag, responsible).

 Please contact us with questions regarding the conference or the schedule of events: firstname.lastname@example.org